great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_based_on_domain_knowledge_without_inspecting_data_directly.md

 ---

-import Prerequisites from '../../guides/connecting_to_your_data/components/prerequisites.jsx'
+import Prerequisites from '../../guides/connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide shows how to create an Expectation Suite without a sample Batch.
+This guide shows how to create an <TechnicalTag tag="expectation_suite" text="Expectation Suite" /> without a sample <TechnicalTag tag="batch" text="Batch" />.

 Here are some of the reasons why you may wish to do this:

 1. You don't have a sample.
 2. You don't currently have access to the data to make a sample.
-3. You know exactly how you want your Expectations to be configured.
+3. You know exactly how you want your <TechnicalTag tag="expectation" text="Expectations" /> to be configured.
 4. You want to create Expectations parametrically (you can also do this in interactive mode).
 5. You don't want to spend the time to validate against a sample.